spopkin/Dungeon-Master-Toolkit/README.md

 Rolls a specified number of dice of a given size.
 If you need to roll 20 instances of 8-sided dice, it may be faster than doing so phyisically.

-### PDF Rule Finder
+### PDF RuleFinder

-Searches every pdf file in a configured directory for a set of given keywords to find what pages they appear in and in what file.
-Useful for finding rules regarding specific terms.
+Searches a set of PDF files to find the book and page that most closely matches the keywords searched for, such as when looking for a particular D&D rule, or something specific in a technical manual.

 ## The technologies: